couchbase-examples/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-typescript/quickstart-typescript.md

 ---
 # frontmatter
-path: "/tutorial-quickstart-nodejs"
+path: "/tutorial-quickstart-typescript"
 # title and description do not need to be added to markdown, start with H2 (##)
-title: Using Typescript with Node.js & Express
+title: Using TypeScript with Node.js & Express
 short_title: Node.js and Express
 description:
-  - Build a basic REST API using Type Script, Express and the Couchbase Node.js SDK
+  - Build a basic REST API using TypeScript, Express and the Couchbase Node.js SDK
   - See how you can fetch data from Couchbase using SQL++ queries
   - Explore CRUD operations in action with Couchbase
 content_type: quickstart